Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Locally Hamiltonian symplectic reduction with corners

-Once again, the Abelian case is much simpler.
-In this case the orbits $\mathcal{O}_f$ are zero-dimensional (points) and the Coulombic electric field is compltely ``frozen'' by the choice of a superselected flux.
-In other words, configurations in the superselection sector $\S_{[f]}$ are fully determined by $(A, E_\text{rad})\in\A\times\mathcal{H}$ since then\footnote{In this case although $\varphi(e_\pp)$ is not uniquely determined by $e_\pp$---it is only up to an element of the stabilizer i.e.\ up to constant over $\Sigma$---the Coulombic electric field $\star d\varphi(e_\pp)$ \textit{is} uniquely determined by $e_\pp$.}
+Looking at the second stage reduction, the Abelian case is once again much simpler.
+In this case the orbits $\mathcal{O}_f$ are zero-dimensional (points) and the Coulombic electric field is completely fixed by the choice of a superselected flux.
+In other words, configurations in the superselection sector $\S_{[f]}$ are fully determined by $(A, E_\text{rad})\in\Acal\times\mathcal{H}$ since then, using Equation \eqref{eq:YM-fluxdensity},\footnote{In this case although $\varphi(e_\pp)$ is not uniquely determined by $e_\pp$---it is only up to an element of the stabiliser i.e.\ up to constant over $\Sigma$---the Coulombic electric field $\star d\varphi(e_\pp)$ \textit{is} uniquely determined by $e_\pp$.}

-Assuming, as in the previous section, that $P\to\Sigma$ is a trivial principal bundle for $\fg = (\mathbb R,>0)$, we have that the Abelian Coulomb connection is flat and exact and therefore, in this case, $\omega^{\pp,\text{Cou}}_{[f]}=0$ and thus (cf. Equation \eqref{eq:AbomegaH} as well as Equation \eqref{eq:YM-omega[f]})\footnote{In the Abelian case, the orbit being a point, the dressing is trivial and the Coulombic contribution to $\omega_{[f]}$ in Equation \eqref{eq:YM-omega[f]} becomes: }
+Assuming, as in the previous section, that $P\to\Sigma$ is a trivial principal bundle for $\fg = (\mathbb R,>0)$, we have that the Abelian Coulomb connection is flat and exact and therefore, in this case, $\omega^{\pp,\mathrm{Cou}}_{[f]}=0$ and thus (cf.\ Equation \eqref{eq:AbomegaH} as well as Equation \eqref{eq:YM-omega[f]})\footnote{In the Abelian case, the orbit being a point, the dressing is trivial and the Coulombic contribution to $\omega_{[f]}$ in Equation \eqref{eq:YM-omega[f]} becomes: }

-which is basic w.r.t.\ $\S_{[f]}\to\uuS_{[f]}$ and $\uuS_{[f]}$ is parametrised by the radiative fields.
+which is basic w.r.t.\ $\S_{[f]}\to\uuS_{[f]}$ and $\uuS_{[f]}$ is parametrized by the radiative fields.
 (See \cite{RielloEdge} for a pedagogical discussion.)

-Furthermore, recalling that in the Abelian case over a trivial bundle the Coulomb connection $\Upsilon_\text{Cou}=\bd\varsigma$ corresponds to the Coulomb gauge-fixing (suitably generalized to the presence of corners, Section \ref{sec:runex-firststage}), one can thus provide an explicit expression for the Poisson structure on $\uuS_{[f]}$ in terms of a Dirac bracket \cite{henneaux1992quantization}.
-On $\X=T^\vee\mathcal{A}$, this bracket is defined by
+Furthermore, recalling that in the Abelian case over a trivial bundle the Coulomb connection $\Upsilon_\mathrm{Cou}=\bd\varsigma$ corresponds to the Coulomb gauge-fixing (suitably generalized to the presence of corners, Section \ref{sec:runex-firststage}), one can thus provide an explicit expression for the Poisson structure on $\uuS_{[f]}$ in terms of a Dirac bracket \cite{henneaux1992quantization}.
+On $\X=T^\vee\Acal$, this bracket is defined by

 where $H(x,y)^i{}_j$ is the ``radiative'' projection kernel associated to $\mathcal{E}\to\mathcal{H}$.
 By duality this also projects $A$ onto the corresponding $A_\text{rad}$.
 Formally, one could write $H(x,y)^i{}_j = \delta(x,y)\delta^i{}_j - \nabla^i \Delta^{-1}(x,y) \nabla_j$---provided that $\Delta^{-1}(x,y)$ is understood as the Green's function appropriate to the boundary conditions of \eqref{eq:Coulombgauge}.
 It is immediate to check that this bracket projects down from $\X$ to $\uCo=\C/\G$.